rehierl/node-tree-outliner/about-seq-nodes.md

 **node sequence**.
 As such, these sequences represent the path an algorithm will take through the DOM tree of a document when visiting each node.

-Memory hook: The start tags of an HTML file have the exact same order.
+A memory hook: The start tags of an HTML file have the exact same order.

 <!-- ======================================================================= -->
 ## Subsequent nodes